maxnyf/AERMOD_Framework/README.md

 denver_airport_example contains a fully running example of the framework that is ready to run as is.
 Open up the file and read the README in there for more information

 Authors:
 Max Nyffenegger,
 Matthew Alongi,
 Joseph Kasprzyk

+AERMOD.exe version: 18081
+AERPLOT.exe version: 13329
-AERMOD, AERPLOT files come from the U.S. Environmental Protection Agency and are publicly available through their website as well
+AERMOD and AERPLOT are published by the U.S. Environmental Protection Agency and are publicly available to download on their website (epa.gov)